tanishqkancharla/teg/README.md

 ```

 All primitive parsers and combinators are built using these constructors, so you can look at those for examples.

-## Examples

-TODO to build out more example parsers.
-However, you can see an example of a bigger parser I use for my custom blog post format here: [https://github.com/tanishqkancharla/tk-parser/blob/main/src/index.ts](https://github.com/tanishqkancharla/tk-parser/blob/main/src/index.ts)

 ## Testing parsers